Detachable chairlift: Leitner-Poma

 Leitner-Poma is the present day version of Poma, as joint venture in the United States.
 In Europe, Poma and Leitner operate as separate ventures.
 They no longer make these types of detachable products: Arceaux Carrier, Arceaux version 2 Carrier, Performance Terminal, Challenger Terminal, Competition Terminal, Leitner Grip, Omega Terminal, and Omega grip.
 Now, Leitner-Poma has created an improved Omega carrier, along with the new LPA grip, and a new version of the Omega terminal.
 Leitner-Poma has good relationships with Breckenridge Ski Resort, Vail Ski Resort, Winter Park Resort, Snowmass, Aspen Mountain, Buttermilk, Aspen Highlands, Okemo, Mount Snow, Sugarbush Resort and many other ski resorts.

 Doppelmayr

 Doppelmayr (North America), formally known as Doppelmayr CTEC is the merger of CTEC, Garaventa, and Doppelmayr globally.
 They continue to make Garaventa and Dopplemayr Carriers, their UNI-GS/UNI-G (Europe) terminals, and the Torsion grip today.
 Doppelmayr in the U.S. is starting to discontinue the Garaventa carriers, and replacing them with Doppelmayr EJ carriers.
 Doppelmayr is known for building the first high speed quad, building the first 8-passenger gondola at Steamboat Ski Resort and having a good relationship with Big Sky Resort, Vail Ski Resort, Beaver Creek Resort, Steamboat Ski Resort, and many other ski resorts.

 Bartholet

 Bartholet is a Swiss maker of chairlifts and gondolas.
-While they are an important player in the European ski lift market and a few of their lifts have been installed in Asia and South America, none of their lifts have been installed at ski resorts in North America, Australia or New Zealand.
+While they are an important player in the European ski lift market, only a few of their lifts have been installed in Asia and South America.
+Sadly, there are currently no Bartholet detachable chairlifts in the United States.